 Next, assign students to small groups.
 Ask students to identify similarities and differences between their contact trees.
 Does everyone in the group have the same number of contacts?
 What patterns do you notice across the group's contact trees?
 As you move from group to group, you might ask, "How might you use this information to better protect yourself against the coronavirus?"
 Listen for groups to share ideas about using the contact tree to make choices to reduce the number of people they come into contact with.

-Finally ask, "Think about the changes you've made in the way you protect yourself against the coronavirus between May and today.
+You might also ask students to consider, "Think about the changes you've made in the way you protect yourself against the coronavirus between May 2020 and today.
 Do you think any of your contacts have made similar changes?"

-Bring the class back together.
-Ask students, "Could someone restate our question?"
-Students should recall we are trying to figure out why the number of new cases of COVID-19 started to increase at the end of June.
+Bring students back together and ask, "Could someone restate the question we are trying to answer?"
+Students should recall we are trying to figure out why the number of new cases of COVID‐19 started to rapidly increase at the end of June 2020.
+Facilitate a building understanding discussion using prompts such as:

 NSTA has created a How is COVID-19 impacting families and communities? collection of resources to support teachers and families using this task.
 If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY.